Skip to main content

 Delete all key-value pairs.

-This operation requires admin permissions and cannot be undone.
+This operation permanently deletes all KV data and cannot be undone.

 # Response